Kibale Forest National Park Uganda – Chimpanzee Tracking Safari Experience

 The full-day Chimpanzee Habituation Experience (CHEX) works with a chimp community that is undergoing habituation.

-Early morning visitors can watch chimps leaving their overnight nests between 6:00 – 6:30 am before feeding, copulating, hunting, breastfeeding, resting, patrolling, and displaying until it is time to build new nests around 7 pm.
+Early morning visitors can watch chimps leaving their overnight nests between 6:00 and 6:30 am before feeding, copulating, hunting, breastfeeding, resting, patrolling, and displaying until it is time to build new nests around 7 pm.

 2. Bird Watching